-All water supplied to the District of North Vancouver (DNV) by the Greater Vancouver Water District (GVWD or Metro) comes from the Capilano or Seymour surface water reservoir following secondary treatment at the Seymour Capilano Filtration Plant (SCFP).
-Metro uses multiple barriers to protect and deliver safe drinking water including watershed protection, water treatment, source quality testing, transmission point quality testing and ongoing operation and maintenance of the water systems.
+All water supplied to the District of North Vancouver (DNV) by the Greater Vancouver Water District (GVWD or Metro) comes from the Capilano or Seymour surface water reservoirs followed by secondary treatment at the Seymour Capilano Filtration Plant (SCFP).
+Metro uses multiple barriers to protect and produce and supply safe drinking water including watershed protection, water treatment, source quality testing, transmission point quality testing and ongoing operation and maintenance of the water systems.